rails/rails/guides/source/development_dependencies_install.md

 ```

 Extracting previews, tested in Active Storage's test suite requires third-party
-applications, FFmpeg for video and muPDF for PDFs, and on macOS also XQuartz
+applications, ImageMagick for images, FFmpeg for video and muPDF for PDFs, and on macOS also XQuartz
 and Poppler.
 Without these applications installed, Active Storage tests will
 raise errors.